AOrto/AOrto.github.io/README.md

 *Opening Hymn #*
 <div align="center">
-  <a href="https://www.churchofjesuschrist.org/study/manual/hymns/he-is-risen?lang=eng">199 He is Risen</a>
+  <a href="https://www.churchofjesuschrist.org/study/manual/hymns/for-the-beauty-of-the-earth?lang=eng">92 For The Beauty Of The Earth</a>
 </div>

 *Invocation*